stoletm/employees-app/README.md

 Features:
   -rising employees by click on one
-  -encreasing salary by click on cookie -adding/removing employees
+  -increasing salary by click on cookie -adding/removing employees
   -search by name
   -filtering